CodingLearner129/aws-s3-file-crud-and-full-pre-signed-uri/README.md

 4. Update environment variables in your .env file like this component's .env file

 5. Now you can use this component's function ex.
 Aws::uploadFileS3Bucket('file/example', $request->file)

+There is a postman file for the demo of upload file to perSignedURL

 So now, setup of this component is done.
 Best of luck guys,